-In addition, the Steering Committee defined guiding principles for the design, development, and implementation of the Plan.
+In addition, the Plan Steering Committee defined guiding principles for the design, development, and implementation of the Plan.
 Committee work resulted in the following guiding principles:

-- The Plan must be implemented. - This Plan must address the full range of historic and cultural resources in the state.
-This range includes sites, buildings, structures, districts, and objects that are eligible for listing in the National Register of Historic Places (NRHP), the Washington Heritage Register, the Heritage Barn Register, plus local and tribal registers of historic places.
-Additionally, the Plan addresses a greater depth of properties by including those cultural resources that are typically evaluated for designation purposes but retain value to, and convey information about, the communities and cultures that have found a home in what is now Washington State. - The Plan belongs to all of us; all share in its implementation.
+- The Plan must be implemented. - This Plan must address the full range of cultural resources in the state.
+This range includes sites, buildings, structures, districts, and objects that are eligible for listing in the NRHP, the WHR, the Heritage Barn Register, and local and Tribal registers of historic places.
+Additionally, the Plan addresses a greater depth of properties by including those cultural resources that are not typically evaluated for designation purposes, but retain value to, and convey information about, the communities and cultures that have found a home in what is now Washington State. - The Plan belongs to all of us; all share in its implementation.

-15 Public Engagement Process
+Public Engagement Process

-16 The Plan Steering Committee designed a methodology for maximizing opportunities for the public to 17 engage in the planning process.
-This process was tailored to engage a diverse group of stakeholders by 18 utilizing a variety of participation methods including:
+The Plan Steering Committee designed a methodology for maximizing opportunities for the public to engage in the planning process.
+This process was tailored to engage a diverse group of stakeholders by using a variety of participation methods including:

-- On-line survey/questionnaire
+- Online survey/questionnaire

 - Public meetings

 - Conference/workshop presentations

 - Targeted focus group meetings

-- Targeted outreach to Tribal council and THPOs
+- Targeted outreach to Tribal council and THPOs.